polyledger/ops/README.md

 - [ ] Add VPN to protect the EC2 instance
 - [ ] Add Vault + Consul
 - [ ] DB migrations?
 Maybe we need a console

+## Questions

+- Do we need nginx?
+- ALB/ELB health check?